2024 Solar Incentives Guide for Lafayette, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-This category of financial incentives is designed to encourage more Americans to switch their home over to renewable energy.
-Various kinds of incentives, like discounts, cash back or monthly utility bill credits, might be available to you.
-Certain incentives may be provided via the California government, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are meant to encourage homeowners to switch their home over to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Some incentives may be offered by the California government, by your utility company or by county or municipality, while others are federal.
+Some solar incentives you might qualify for are:

-• Tax Exemptions: Your solar system could qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the added value of the solar panels when calculating property taxes on your home.
+- Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to exclude the added value of the solar panels when you are calculating property taxes on your home.

-• Net Metering: Net metering factors in after your solar system is up and running.
-If you have a net metering agreement with your Lafayette utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Lafayette utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

-• Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
-Counties or states will also offer limited-time rebates at various times.
-If you receive a rebate, that amount will usually be deducted from your total price before tax credits are calculated.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
+Counties or states will also sometimes offer limited-time rebates.
+If you receive a rebate, that amount will usually come off your total price before any tax credits are calculated.

 Best Regional Coverage